BlackAnon22/BlockChain_Hacking/ethernaut_ctf/recovery.md

 We got the contract that the `Recovery` contract generated which is the `SimpleToken` contract.
 We can also see that it has a balance of `0.01 ether`.
 So, we have the contract address of the `SimpleToken` to be `0x8490A4d3C00D4a6eDBe1694abb4407e60Da9871D`

+Now that we have the contract address the next thing to do is to withdraw the `0.01 ether` present in the lost contract, to do this we'll have to call the `destroy` function and then pass in our address.